The following are the laws of VR, approved at the annual general meeting of VR.

 The annual general meeting determines the dues in each case.
 Nonetheless, it shall be permitted to collect a percentage of pay on the same basis as premiums for the Pension Fund of Commercial Employees and decide upon minimum union dues.

 Article 10 The Board

 The Board of the union shall consist of 15 principal members and three alternates.
 The chairman shall be elected for a term of two years.
 Other principal members shall be elected 7 at a time for a term of two years, thus 7 members alternately leave the Board each year.
 Alternates shall be elected for one year at a time.
 If a Board member leaves employment in commerce, services or offices or begins employment under the auspices of another union, a member shall be elected in his/her place at the first Board meeting thereafter.
+The Board of the union shall set its own Rules of Procedure.
 The Board elects a vice chairman and secretary and allocates its tasks in other respects.

 Article 11 The qualifications of Board members

-If disputes arise regarding qualifications, the Board of Elections shall decide.
+If disputes arise regarding qualifications, the Election Committee shall decide.

 In the deliberation on individual issues, a Board member shall vacate his/her seat if he/she has a vested interest that may conflict with the interests of the union.

 If a Board member loses his/her qualifications during his/her term of office, he/she shall immediately resign from the Board of VR.
 The same rule applies to other elected representatives serving on the Boards and Councils of the union.

 The Board of the union governs all the activities of the union between annual general meetings.